Sarroxxie/vk_procedural_displacement/README.md

 # Procedural Displacement (Vulkan)
- The goal is to create tesselation free procedural displacement.
+Combines the papers [Tessellation-free displacement mapping for ray tracing](https://doi.org/10.1145/3478513.3480535) and [High-Performance By-Example Noise using a Histogram-Preserving Blending Operator](https://doi.org/10.1145/3233304) to create procedural displacement from an example texture without the need of pre-tessellation.
 This implementation was created alongside a bachelor thesis (see the .pdf file).
-Forgive me for sloppy code, the program had to be ready in time and the coding style and performance suffered from it in the final stages.

 ## Dependencies
 You will need several dependencies to compile and run this program.